Interest Rate Cap

 • Reduce refinancing and rate volatility risk

-Caps are frequently embedded in floating-rate bonds or loans issued by corporates, financial institutions, and public sector entities..
+Caps are frequently embedded in floating-rate bonds or loans issued by corporates, financial institutions, and public sector entities.

-Interest Rate Floor as an Embedded Derivative
+Interest Rate Cap as an Embedded Derivative

 • Floating-rate bonds with non-market cap levels